 This article describes how to set up a cluster to ingest logs into Elasticsearch and view them using Kibana, as an alternative to Stackdriver Logging when running on GCE.
-Note that Elasticsearch and Kibana cannot be setup automatically in the Kubernetes cluster hosted on Google Container Engine, you have to deploy it manually.
+Note that Elasticsearch and Kibana cannot be setup automatically in the Kubernetes cluster hosted on Google Kubernetes Engine, you have to deploy it manually.

 To use Elasticsearch and Kibana for cluster logging, you should set the following environment variable as shown below when creating your cluster with kube-up.sh: